 The last PROS Report done in 2010 was based on a Vision 2030 survey, which had 555 respondents; you can read the report here:

-These days, particularly as the County's population increases, I am concerned that the managers and commissioners of the County parks may feel pressure to develop our parks' natural areas and forest patches into sports facilities and recreation buildings.
-They may believe that this kind of development is what the community wants, or they may believe that the kind of enjoyment and health benefits we get from natural areas (like urban forest patches) is a lower priority than the benefits we get from engineered sports and recreation facilities.
+These days, particularly as the County’s population increases, I am concerned that the managers and commissioners of the County parks may feel pressure to develop our parks’ natural areas and forest patches into sports facilities and recreation buildings.
+They may believe that this kind of development is what the community wants, or they may believe that the kind of enjoyment and health benefits we get from natural areas (like urban forest patches) are a lower priority than the benefits we get from engineered sports and recreation facilities.

 Contrary to this way of thinking, enjoyment of (and exercise in) natural areas is an activity that people from all over the world, and of all ages, have as a basic need, and the academic research findings demonstrating the positive health effects of spending time in these spaces are proliferating rapidly.
-See for example, this review by Dr. Kathleen L. Wolf of the University of Washington from 2012.
+See, for example, this review by Dr. Kathleen L. Wolf of the University of Washington from 2012.
 This need for restored woodlands in local and regional parks will continue to grow as Montgomery County continues to urbanize.
-We need to preserve and restore our park woods and other natural areas, and not see them as "empty space waiting to be built upon."
+We need to preserve and restore our park woods and other natural areas, and not see them as “empty space waiting to be built upon.”

 These natural areas serve so many different beneficial purposes, including making us healthier in mind and body.
-The late, great Bob DeGroot, who founded the Maryland Alliance for Greenway Improvement and Conservation (MAGIC), taught me (and many others) about the need for connected corridors of woods and natural areas – so that preserved and restored woods and forest patches will provide ways for wildlife, plants and water to move and flow, creating greater value for all.
+The late, great Bob DeGroot, who founded the Maryland Alliance for Greenway Improvement and Conservation (MAGIC), taught me (and many others) about the need for connected corridors of woods and natural areas – so that preserved and restored woods and forest patches will provide ways for wildlife, plants, and water to move and flow, creating greater value for all.

 Let’s help Montgomery Parks serve all of us by prioritizing our natural resources and thereby improving our lives and those of future generations as well.